terrajobst/apireview.net/README.md

 ## Missing

-* Form
-    - Test with YouTube
-    - We should consider using GraphQL to speed up retreival of issues
+* We should consider using GraphQL to speed up retreival of issues
 * Auth
 * Sharing notes
 * Extract lookup of GitHub/YouTube keys